 When developing a mobile application, there are some standard elements that are expected to be in place, functioning in a way that's intuitive to the user.
 It becomes counterproductive to divert from some best practices because it could cause confusion, making the user experience a hard one.

-After a long time processing two books that changed the way we design mobile apps (Mobile Design Pattern Gallery, 2nd Edition & Designing Social Interfaces, 2nd Edition), we created a series of articles and resources for you to learn the fastest way possible!
+After a long time processing these books that changed the way we design mobile apps (Mobile Design Pattern Gallery and Designing Social Interfaces), we created a series of articles and resources to help you learning to design better apps with Ionic Framework!

-Knowing that sometimes it's impossible to keep up to date with the latest trends in mobile design, we created a list of essential mobile components that you should use in when building your app.
+We know that it can be hard to keep up to date with the latest trends in mobile design, so we created a list of essential desing tips that you should consider when building your ionic app.

 If you are building a social network app, then all the information in this post will be key to get the building blocks of your social network right.

-Identity is the key thing that will engage users in your system, and keep them returning to experience it.
+Identity is the key thing that will engage users in your app, and keep them returning to experience it.

 The profile is one of the key pieces of a social offering.
 It becomes the virtual face of the user in your system.